pasckoch/xml2object/README.md

 You can get it with composer or https://github.com/pasckoch/xml2object.

+If you use Composer, you can install Xml2Object  with the following command:

+`
+composer require "pasckoch/xml2object=2.*"
+`

-xml2object is a parser, a DOM analysis makes an object from an xml.
+xml2object is a parser, Xml2object is a parser, it converts xml to stdClass's objects by a DOM analysis.
 The DOM extension is required.

 The DOM extension required allows you to operate on XML documents through the DOM API with PHP.